 A Coach Approach to Work Performance Feedback

 “This specially designed class will focus on the how-to’s of adopting a coaching style for giving work performance feedback.
 The overview of how this style emerged and its benefits will be very brief — meaning this is a class for leaders and managers who are ready to learn this approach and who want to understand and practice the key elements to utilize them right away.
 We’ll explore how to handle your own potentially strong emotions if the coaching becomes difficult and what to do if the recipient reacts defensively.
-We’ll outline when to, and when not to use this approach and how to flex between a range of performance management strategies.
-The third session will focus on case studies, video example analysis, practice and role-plays.
-The fourth session will be a chance for further debriefs, discussion and personal case analysis.
+We’ll outline when to — and when not to — use this approach and how to flex between a range of performance management strategies.
+The live sessions will focus on case studies, video examples analysis, practice and role-plays.
+Learners will have a chance to engage in further debriefs, discussion and personal case analysis.

 Overview